Moto Trip Now! Features

 If you want to plan your trip's starting and destination points and milestones in-between, then Google maps is a great way to do just that (don't worry the next section "Using Google Maps Milestones" will discuss this in more detail).
 When you create your own Google map it is assigned a "KML" or map id.
 The "Moto Trip Now" app can use this id to automatically import all the milestones and assign them to your trip.

-As mentioned above the Add ("+") button will present you with the option of importing or manually adding milestones.
+The Add ("+") button will present you with the option of importing or manually adding milestones.

 When you have your map id (here's a sample you can use: "1V-i1LRiK-ZIAfIHg3qYtkZvThn4"), copy and paste it into the trip map id field and tap the "Save" button.
 Once imported you will be returned to the list of trip milestones.
 Tapping on any of the milestones allows you to edit it and swiping the milestone to the left exposes a "Delete" button.